Cysharp/MemoryPack/README.md

 }
 ```

-Member order is **important**, MemoryPack does not serialize any member-name and other tags, serialize in the declared order.
+Member order is **important**, MemoryPack does not serialize the member-name or other information, instead serializing fields in the declared order.
 If the type is inherited, serialize in the order of parent → child.
 Member orders can not change for the deserialization.
 For the schema evolution, see [Version tolerant](#version-tolerant) section.

-Default order is sequential but you can choose explicit layout with `[MemoryPackable(SerializeLayout.Explicit)]` and `[MemoryPackOrder()]`.
+The default order is sequential but you can choose the explicit layout with `[MemoryPackable(SerializeLayout.Explicit)]` and `[MemoryPackOrder()]`.

 ```csharp
 // serialize Prop0 -> Prop1